 If you're interested in research collaborations or would like to chat about outreach and exoplanets, please get in touch.

-For the first two years of my PhD I have been part of the exoplanets group at the Mullard Space Science Laboratory, where I'm supervised primarily by Dr Vincent Van Eylen.
+For most of my PhD I was part of the exoplanets group at the Mullard Space Science Laboratory, where I was supervised primarily by Dr Vincent Van Eylen.
+I also spent one year as a visiting student at the ESO headquarters in Germany, where I was supervised by Dr Louise Nielsen and Dr Michael Sterzik.

 I completed my BSc in Physical Science at the University of Exeter in 2017, where I undertook a research project on the direct imaging of exoplanets supervised by Dr Sasha Hinkley.
 After my undergraduate degree, I trained as a secondary school science teacher and was awarded an Institute of Physics teaching scholarship.
 In 2019 I left teaching to undertake an MSc in Planetary Science at UCL, here my research focused on ground-based observations of transiting exoplanets, in particular of ultra-short period planets.
 My MSc was supervised primarily by Dr Giorgio Savini and additionally by Prof. Steve Fossey.